-I obviously mean this light heartedly but when I applied for a place on a selective MBA programme, I was seeking the network that would help me grow my software company and it definitely did.
-Understanding the power of networking and connections to opening doors and conversations with investors, mentors and even customers (!) is essential.
+I obviously mean this light-heartedly but when I applied for a place on a selective MBA programme, I was seeking the network that would help me grow my software company and it definitely did.
+Understanding the power of networking and connections to open doors and conversations with investors, mentors and even customers (!) is essential.
 That said, the opportunity is expensive and if you are looking to do an MBA to learn everything you need to know about entrepreneurship, I developed a reading list for those interested which you can find here.

 Where do you think your interest in healthcare came from?

 My parents were always pretty inspiring to me.
 My mum was only 16, and my dad 18, whenever they had me and life wasn’t easy for them at this early point.
 However, both of them had the energy and the drive to achieve their aims.
-My dad was a truck driver at the age of 18 and worked his way up to being senior executive in his current company.
+My dad was a truck driver at the age of 18 and worked his way up to being a senior executive in his current company.
 Meanwhile, my mum always wanted to be a doctor and at the age of 34 she went to med school and now is an anaesthetist.

-I think this really developed my own sense of achievement and has definitely brought me an energy to doing what I love.
+I think this really developed my own sense of achievement and has definitely brought me energy to doing what I love.
 I think it is important to recognise that the day-to-day job in many professions is hard and not always what you sign up for.
 However, looking for opportunities to make things better, or make your mark on positively impacting a system that isn’t working the way you think it could, can give you that energy for the less exciting tasks too.

 What advice would you have for people who want to enter the health tech space?